15 Tech Affinity Groups for Cis and Trans Women and Nonbinary Professionals

 Free job board, community, resources, scholarships, live events

-Founders Zassmin Montes de Oca and Michele Titolo wanted to inspire women to succeed in their tech careers—and 167,000 members later, they’re doing just that.
-They work toward proportional representation of women in the tech industry across all levels: engineers, board members, VCs, etc.
+Founders Zassmin Montes de Oca and Michele Titolo wanted to inspire women to succeed in their tech careers—and 290,000 members later, they’re doing just that.
+They work toward proportional representation of women in the tech industry across all levels: engineers, board members, etc.

-Free online community, chapter meetups • Paid webinars, live events, conference, merch
+Free online community, chapter meetups, paid webinars, live events, conference

 Black women are the fastest-growing group of entrepreneurs, and Black Women Talk Tech wants to see more Black women founding billion-dollar tech companies.
 They provide education, promote Black women leaders in tech, and connect Black female entrepreneurs with funding resources.

-Free Slack and Facebook groups, chapter meetups • Paid live events, merch
+Free Slack and Facebook groups, chapter meetups, paid live events

-Established by David Silva and Shashi Jain in 2015, Techqueria (and its taco emoji) wants to unite Latinx professionals in the tech industry.
+Established by David Silva and Shashi Jain in 2015, Techqueria aims to unite Latinx professionals in the tech industry.
 Here you’ll find networking, career advice, mentorship, tech talks, and more.
 Techqueria is currently an entirely volunteer-run organization.

 Free Slack group, job board, hackathons, events

-Out In Tech was started by Toby Hervey and Julia Cheng and now has 30,000 members, 15 chapters, 300 events under its belt, and has donated more than 4,500 hours of volunteer time.
+Out In Tech was started by Toby Hervey and Julia Cheng and now has 40,000 members.
 Out In Tech seeks to unite the LGBTQ+ tech community and create chances for members to experience career growth, connect with each other, and leverage tech for social change.

 Free newsletter, hackathons • Paid hackathons, panels, pitch nights, founder dinners